 - planning a research project focus on DEI in vascular surgery

-- Applications that clearly outline how the grant will advance the career goals of the candidate, and define clearly these goals, are given preference.
+- Applications that clearly outline how the grant will advance the career goals of the candidate are given preference.

 - Applicants must be at or within the last year of their training (Fellowship or Vascular Residency) and/or must be within 0-10 years in practice.

 Application and Reporting Requirements: